Code-Institute-Submissions/cmd-source-MS1/README.md

  4. All the fields have the correct inputs, meaning the name fields except text, the email field needs an @ symbol and the mobile field needs digits.
  5. Input fields have place holders for the info they are intended for, fields are required before the submit button can be selected.
  6. The submit button does action a submit but I do not yet get a successful submit page. *Still investigating this.
  7. The navbar had a small bug.
 The result of this bug was that a white line would cut through the navbar.
-It was solved by giving the navbar a Z insex of 1.
+It was solved by giving the navbar a Z index of 1.

  ![navbarbug](assets/img/navbarbug.JPG)